 Do you have a preventive maintenance plan in place?
 And, do you have a process to follow this plan?

-Having a standardized preventive maintenance plan can increase the life of your equipment and assets by 10x.
+Having a standardized preventive maintenance process can increase the life of your equipment and assets by 10x.
 So, having a maintenance plan can prevent high replacement costs – increasing your profit margins.

-How do you create a standardized preventive maintenance plan that works?
+How do you create a standardized preventive maintenance process that works?

 Consistency and visibility are key to an effective preventive maintenance plan.
 Read on to find out how to reduce equipment and asset maintenance costs – while making your property more profitable.

 Creating a consistent, easy to follow schedule is the basis of your preventive maintenance plan.

 When creating a consistent schedule, you first need to know the lifespan of your current equipment.
 Equipment that’s brand new will require different maintenance than equipment that needs to be replaced soon.

 If you have building operations software with a preventive maintenance solution, it’s simple to know the lifespan of current equipment.
 With an easy to access history, you can quickly find out the age and maintenance records of your equipment.